 *Small sample size

 There are considerable differences between products in terms of their functions, so not only do you want to know what these functions do, but you also need to decide whether you want them or not.

 As with any purchase, there are price considerations, and the range can be significant with convection microwave ovens.
 No matter their income, everyone will have their view on what they are prepared to spend.

-What Makes a Convection Microwave Oven Good?
+What are the Benefits of a Convection Microwave Oven?

 Often the food is not cooked thoroughly, or you might find parts of the food are very hot, with some parts still cold.
 Although this does not happen every time, it is a criticism that is sometimes made about cooking with microwave ovens.

 As a fan circulates air within the oven, the heat distribution is more even throughout.
 This means that food is being cooked evenly, and thus, you should not have the 'hot bits / cold bits' scenario.

-Another benefit is that food tends to cook from the inside out, rather than from the outside in by cooking food this way.
+Another benefit is that food tends to cook from the inside out rather than from the outside in by cooking food this way.
 This ensures that all parts of the food are cooked properly.

 For example, roasting meats such as pork, beef, or chicken is not usually possible in a microwave as it cooks them too quickly.

 Baking and grilling are other cooking types that can be done in a convection microwave, and thus, it gives a greater diversity of the types of foods you can cook.